Symptoms relating to fat pad syndrome

-The condition may occur after direct trauma to the knee, or after surgical interference with the fat pad.
-The pain is generally chronic (long standing), and exacerbated by knee extension, eg straight leg raise exercises.
+Symptoms include pain in the front of the knee which is generally chronic (long standing), and with sharper episodes exacerbated by knee extension, eg straight leg raise exercises or hyperextension, eg kicking or wearing high heels.
 The soft tissue under the kneecap is tender to palpation, and the bottom of the kneecap may be tilted backwards by contracted scar tissue in the fat pad.